 - Ann Arbor Public Schools – contact your school principal for school counselors and peer counseling

-- U of M: Units are starting to return to work for essential services only.
-All employee who can work from home are encouraged to make work arrangements to do so.
+- U of M: All employee who can work from home, should do so.
 Any sick employee should still self-quarantine and seek care.
 A one time bank of 80 hours of paid time off per employee is being granted for illness, self-quarantine, isolationist on, child care, or similar purposes.
 It is also for those employees who have been sent home but can not work from home.
 This is available through December 31stMore info

 - Michigan Medicine: Employees are expected to follow procedures for protective precautions.
 More info on the internal web site.